REvolve: Reward Evolution with Large Language Models using Human Feedback

 Interpolate start reference image.

-How does REvolve fair against the baselines on manually designed fitness scores?
+How does REvolve fair against the baselines?
 REvolve exhibits continuous improvement across successive generations, ultimately achieving a higher fitness score on the manually designed fitness scale.

 Do REvolve-designed reward functions generalize to new environments?
 In two novel environments -- (Env 1) featuring lanes and a completely altered landscape, and (Env2) characterized by increased traffic with multiple cars actively maneuvering -- REvolve outperforms expert-designed rewards.